Ken-Mens/platformer/README.md

    ____

    ## Description
    Developed in 1985 by Nintendo, the original Super Mario Bros still serves as a model template for all platformer games all these years later.
 Dragonquest is a game that seeks to build from that same mold.
 Written in Javascript, Dragonquest is an attempt to recreate the classic Nintendo game with a few twists here and there.
 I chose Javascript to challenge myself to write a full scale game in a new language.
 Another reason for Javascript is that it was the perfect language to run a single page web application, making it easy to deploy later on a Heroku server.
 The narrative plays a lonely dragon called Elliot who's trying to find his way back home but keeps finding himself in harm's way.
-He must traverse the level safely to the other side and jump over any obstacles, enemies he encouters along the way.
-The instructions for gameplay are simple: left and right arrow keys to move character left and right, and spacebar button to jump/fly.
+Perceived as threat soldiers, will harass you till your health drops to nothing.
+Elliot must traverse the level safely to the other side and jump over any obstacles, enemies he encouters along the way.
+Future iteration of DragonQuest will include moving enemy animations, dashboard for score and time, and health meter.

+## Instructions
+- left arrow key to move left.
+- right arrow key to move right.
+- spacebar to jump/fly
+- Once you've reached the cliff of skulls, you've reached the end.
   ____

   ## Installation
  To install DragonQuest:
  - clone the repository
  - run ```sudo npm run start``` from cloned repository.
-The game runs on local server so you will be notified that locahost: 5000 is running after running the commnand.
+The game runs on local server so you will be notified that locahost: 5000 is running.
- - Certain features such as enemy animation is still not implemented.
+ - Certain features such as enemy animation will be implemented shortly.
  ___

  ## Contributor(s)